dhanjo/statusmkr/README.md

 # Statusmrk
-This tool can help a security researcher in finding the HTTP status code the target domain.
+This tool can help a security researcher in finding the HTTP status code of the target domain.
 # Installing

 `sudo chmod +x installer.sh`